This is a guest post by CFP, Brian Poncelet.

 Term and permanent life aren’t mutually exclusive – a combination of both can be used for meet your insurance needs.
 Term life is best suited for short-term term expenses, such as income replacement, mortgages and car loans.
 Permanent life is ideal for long-term permanent expenses, such as funerals and estate planning.
 There will be more quantitative articles coming up describing which type of insurance is better with different circumstances.

-About the Author: Brian Poncelet is an insurance specialist and independent certified financial planner (CFP) who has been working in the financial services industry for almost 20 years.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+About the Author: Brian Poncelet is an insurance specialist and independent certified financial planner (CFP) who has been working in the financial services industry for almost 20 years.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).